thebrianbug/dotfiles/ASUS_NIXOS_INSTALL.md

 This guide walks you through installing NixOS on an ASUS laptop with all necessary configurations from this dotfiles repository.
 It includes instructions for both manual installation and using the Calamares installer.

+This guide has been specifically tested with the ASUS ProArt P16 model, but should work for most ASUS laptops including ROG series.

 ## Prerequisites

 - NixOS installation media (latest version recommended)